 - Swelling after rhinoplasty is normal and will subside on its own in a matter of weeks.

-- However, if you want to have an augmentation rhinoplasty, your specialised plastic surgeon can use cartilage transplant from one part of the body to another to enlarge your nose.
+- However, if you want to have an augmentation rhinoplasty, your specialist plastic surgeon can use a cartilage graft (they take cartilage from one part of the body and graft it to your nose to enlarge it).

 Do you throw up after a nose job?